STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training: Method

 \subsection{Symbolic Structure Induction}

 Raw videos are saturated with chaotic, unstructured and redundant visual information, making direct utilization for model training challenging.
-While prior work \cite{herzig2019spatio,ji2020action,nguyen2024hig} has shown the effectiveness of structured video representations , it is primarily centered on object-level semantics and constrained by rule-based extraction, missing fine-grained spatio-temporal details.
-Accordingly, we designed a systematic paradigm to induce the model to symbolize raw videos into a unified, open-vocabulary, fine-grained STSG.
+While prior work \cite{herzig2019spatio,ji2020action,nguyen2024hig} has shown the effectiveness of structured video representations, it is primarily centered on object-level semantics and constrained by rule-based extraction, missing fine-grained spatio-temporal details.
+Inspired by \cite{yu2023visually}, we design a systematic paradigm to induce the model to symbolize raw videos into a unified, open-vocabulary and fine-grained STSG.
 Four defined operations — visual splitting, semantics parsing, dynamic merging, and cross-clip bridging — effectively capture and organize multi-granular spatio-temporal details into the nodes and edges of the STSG, encompassing objects, relations, actions, and events, thereby enabling more structured and comprehensive reasoning.

 \textbf{Visual Splitting}.
-Given an untrimmed raw video, we first use PySceneDetect \cite{castellano2018pyscenedetect} to detect scene cuts and segment it into distinct clips, capturing various scene transitions.
+Given an untrimmed raw video, we use PySceneDetect \cite{castellano2018pyscenedetect} to detect scene cuts and segment them into distinct clips, capturing various scene transitions.
 Then a clustering-based extraction method \cite{song2016click} is applied to obtain representative keyframes, so as to maintain fine-grained key semantics while minimizing redundant features.